input-output-hk/technical-docs/source/learn-about-cardano/cardano-monetary-policy.md

 This mechanism also ensures that available rewards are predictable and do not vary dramatically.
 Instead, rewards change gradually.
 The fixed percentage taken from remaining reserves every epoch guarantees a smooth exponential decline.

-*** Funding the Treasury ***
+**Funding the Treasury**

 The goal of Cardano’s Treasury is the provision of funds to develop Cardano activities through a voting process.
 This necessitates a process whereby funds are regularly sent to the Treasury to ensure that funds are always available.

-### Policy rationale for the ρ and τ values
+### Policy Rationale for the ρ and τ values

 A lot of thought was put into determining what the values for ρ (fixed percentage) and τ (funds going into the Treasury) should be.

 **Calculating ρ**

-While searching for the answer of what ρ should be, the team faced a quandary: A higher value would mean higher rewards for everybody initially, and the treasury would fill faster.
+While searching for the answer of what ρ should be, the team faced a quandary: A higher value would mean higher rewards for everybody initially, and the Treasury would fill faster.
 But higher values of ρ would also mean that the reserves would deplete faster.
 Paying high rewards and incentivizing early adopters is a crucial consideration, but so is to offer a long term perspective for all stakeholders.
 Therefore, the solution to this quandary requires a tradeoff between these two issues.

 Adopting an exponential decay approach to prevent Cardano’s reserve from running out makes sense in this situation.